Concurrency JSR-166 Interest Site

 Package jsr166x

-Preliminary versions of Deques (double-ended queues) and Navigable collections (concurrent sorted maps and sets) that appear in Mustang (J2SE6) are separately available as package jsr166x, which can be used with any Tiger J2SE:
+Preliminary versions of Deques (double-ended queues) and Navigable collections (concurrent sorted maps and sets) that appear in JDK6 are separately available as package jsr166x, which can be used with any Java5 JVM:

-The contents of JSR166 have been released as part of J2SE 5.0 ("Tiger") , mostly in new package java.util.concurrent.
+The initial contents of JSR166 were released as part of JDK 5, mostly in new package java.util.concurrent.

 The book Java Concurrency in Practice by Brian Goetz, with Tim Peierls, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea.
 Addison-Wesley, 2006 describes use of java.util.concurrent.

-Slides from the JavaOne Collections Connection BoF (PDF) (PPT) describe Tiger and Mustang collections features, including concurrent collections.
+Slides from the JavaOne Collections Connection BoF (PDF) (PPT) describe JDK 5 and JDK 6 collections features, including concurrent collections.

-There is a a case study report about the JCP process used in JSR166.
+There is a case study report about the JCP process used in JSR166.

 There is a technical paper on the JSR166 synchronizer framework appearing in the 2004 PODC CSJP Workshop.